The Lost Husband is a new release streaming on Netflix. It’s a story about love and home set on a goat farm in Texas.

 But this is not a romcom.
 It’s a story about family secrets, and family love, and finding a place to call home.
 And last of all, perhaps a story about romantic love.

-The Lost Husband was written and directed by Vicky Wright.
+The Lost Husband was written and directed by Vicky Wight.
 It was based on the novel by Katherine Center.
 It could as easily been called “The Lost Wife” or “The Lost Child” or “The Lost Mother.”
 The people in this story bumble and fumble their way to peace and happiness and love.

 Despite the need for rubber boots in the farm yard, the story is clean and wholesome.